gemforce-team/gemforce/results/README.md

 Second part is:
 * comb - it's a combine which should be used with an already built gem
-* spec - it's a spec optimised for using no amplifiers, we don't have them anymore, they are far from optimal
+* spec - it's a spec optimized for using no amplifiers, we don't have them anymore, they are far from optimal
 * amps - it's a pair of main gem spec and amps spec in optimal proportions, though they don't take the combine into consideration